 Innovations in the package delivery process are abound.
 With the COVID-19 pandemic taking the world…

 How do you know your mailroom needs an upgrade?
-We spoke to Max Handler, the former Global Head of Business Operations Systems at WeWork, about the challenges of running a mailroom in today's e-commerce environment and how to know when your current system is too big of a liability.
+There are a number of factors that indicate you to upgrade your mail management system.
+We spoke to Max Handler, the former Global Head of Business Operations Systems at WeWork, about the challenges of running a mailroom in today's Ecommerce environment and how to know when your current system is too big of a liability.

 Tracking down lost packages in your mailroom, spending time on the phone with package couriers, and filing lost package claims can be an incredible strain on your operation's team's resources.
 Having to reimburse your clients for the value of the packages you misplaced is an even more significant expense.

-As the volume flowing through your mailroom grows - these expenses will grow commensurately unless you have a modern, OCR-based package management system tacking everything that enters and leaves your mailroom.
+As the volume flowing through your mailroom grows - these expenses will grow commensurately unless you have a modern, OCR-based delivery management system tracking everything that enters and leaves your mailroom.